 Peter Minet was born in 1908, brought up in East Sheen and then joined his eldest brother in Lloyds.
 He became a successful underwriter and then during the Second World War served as a major in the West Surrey Regiment.
 In 1961 he married Wilhelmina Crapo Wheeler from Rhode Island, USA.

 In the 1940s Peter struck up a lasting friendship with Susan Minet, a distant cousin.
-Peter became Susan’s sole heir and received much of her property portfolio before her death in 1976, enabling Peter to set up Peter Minet Trust in 1969 and Idlewild Trust in 1974, a separate arts and conservation trust with its own Board of Trustees.
+Peter became Susan’s sole heir and received much of her property portfolio before her death in 1976, enabling Peter to set up Peter Minet Trust in 1969 and Idlewild Trust in 1974, a separate arts and conservation trust with its own Director and Board of Trustees.

 Susan Minet's father, William Minet, had property in Lambeth and Hayes and, in 1890, donated 14 acres that became Myatt's Fields Park and also paid for the construction of the Minet Library in Knatchbull Road, SE5, that now houses the Lambeth Archive.

 During her lifetime, Susan Minet involved Peter in The Huguenot Society of Great Britain and Ireland.
 Peter became Treasurer in 1953 and President from 1965-68 and helped put the Society on a sound financial footing.
 Peter died on 17 December, 1988.